waqas19921/react-native-photo-editor/README.md

+###Note: This is fork for adding crop functionality in android and added hide controls option.
+Also fixed input not showing and file save issue on android.
 # React Native Photo Editor (RNPE)

 🌄 Image editor using native modules for iOS and Android.
 Inherit from 2 available libraries, [ZLImageEditor](https://github.com/longitachi/ZLImageEditor) (iOS) and [PhotoEditor](https://github.com/burhanrashid52/PhotoEditor) (Android)